Arizona sheriff denies targeting illegal immigrants by skin color

 The jury trial before Judge Murray Snow is expected to run until August 2.

-(Additional reporting by David Schwartz; Editing by David Brunnstrom and Stacey Joyce)
+(Additional reporting by David Schwartz; Editing by David Brunnstrom and Eric Walsh)